 For each outsourcing arrangement, a Calpe manager (the "Outsourcing Owner") is identified.
 The Outsourcing Owner is responsible for identifying whether the activity to be outsourced is critical or important, carrying out pre-contract due diligence including know your counterparty ("KYC") checks and agreeing the terms of the engagement.
 The Outsourcing Owner is also responsible for the ongoing oversight and management of outsourcing arrangements.

-The GFSC's Financial Services (Operational Resilience) Regulations 2023 are in the process of being implemented in line with regulatory requirements and will further enhance the robustness of Calpe's outsourcing arrangements.
+The GFSC's Financial Services (Operational Resilience) Regulations 2023 further enhance the robustness of Calpe's outsourcing arrangements.

 Outsourcing of critical or important operational functions